 What is Considered a Breach of the Standard of Care?

-When a doctor or other medical professional deviated from the standard of care, either by error or omission, or he or she does not make good use of the resources that are available, the risk for a breach of the standard of care arises.
+When a doctor or other medical professional deviated from the standard of care, either by error, omission, or delay, or they do not make good use of the available resources, the risk for a breach of the standard of care arises.
 If the actions (or inactions) of that medical professional result in an injury or preventable medical complication to the patient, then a breach has occurred.

 One way that a breach of the standard of care may happen is in diagnosing a patient incorrectly.
 For example, if a doctor arrives at a diagnosis for a patient quickly, when the patient’s symptoms warrant further testing, there is a potential for a breach in the standard of care.
 Should it then be determined that the patient is suffering from an ailment other than what the doctor diagnosed and treated, and the patient has complications or dies as a result, then a breach was definitely present.